Vibrance MedSpa

 Cigarette smoke lessens the amount of oxygen in your bloodstream.
 This causes lower energy levels and contributes to fatigue.
 It also deprives the skin of oxygen and necessary nutrients, making the skin look pale.

-Stop smoking for increased energy and more attractive skin.
+Stop smoking for increased energy, better health, and for far more attractive skin.

 Stay Hydrated Helps Fight Fatigue